davisjam/davisjam.github.io/_pages/home.md

 - (Best) poster on securing the machine learning supply chain.
 Congrats Taylor!
 - Paschal will take a 2023 internship on software supply chain security with a research group at Google.
 - Dharun will take a 2023 internship on learning from engineering failure with the German NASA.
-- Cisco funds research on software engineering for computer vision
+- Cisco funds research on software engineering for computer vision.
-- Serving on an NSF:CISE panel
+- Serving on an NSF:CISE panel.
 - Paper on learning from engineering failure: SERP4IoT 2023.
 Congrats Dharun!
 - Paper on security for embedded systems: LCTES 2023.
 Congrats Ming!
 - Paper on security for embedded systems: DSN-Disrupt 2023.
 Congrats Jayashree!